Code-Institute-Submissions/Upon-Wonder/README.md

 ### Index page
 The index page contains of a image of the band, the logo and a button.
-The purpose of this structure is to activate the viewer by clicking on the button and evoke a feeling that an experience awaits on the other side of the page.
+The purpose of this structure is to activate the viewer to click on the button and evoke a feeling that an experience awaits on the other side of the page.

 ### About
 The about page features a hero image of a concert from the audience's point of view, and a logo on top of the hero